 FOR MATURE AUDIENCES

 First appearing in real time as a serialized collection of “Apocalypse Diaries,” apocalypse MMXX chronicles the day-to-day madness of the Covid-19 Coronavirus Pandemic.
-Fusing poetry, memoir, music, and art, Alqamoussi weaves “a 21st-century epic about Suffering, the collective human condition,” ushering us through the depths of the psycho-emotional chaos of one of the most turbulent years in human history.
+Fusing poetry, memoir, music, and art, Alqamoussi weaves “a 21st-century epic about Suffering, the collective human condition,” ushering us through the depths of the psycho-emotional chaos of one of the most turbulent years in history.

-Three selections from apocalypse MMXX
+Selections from apocalypse MMXX

 The Apocalypse Diaries

 from Day One: Friday, March 13, 2020